 W B Yeats Bedford Park Artwork Project

-Nobel-Prize-winning poet, WB Yeats, though inspired by Irish legend, landscape & longing, actually spent two-thirds of his young life among the roadways & pavements grey cited in his much-loved poem, The Lake Isle of Innisfree, written here in Bedford Park & reflecting an exile’s urban/London experience crucial to shaping both Yeats’s (& Ireland’s) identity, & English literature.
+Nobel-Prize-winning poet, WB Yeats, though inspired by Irish legend, landscape and longing, actually spent two-thirds of his young life among the London roadways and pavements grey in his much-loved poem, The Lake Isle of Innisfree, written here in Bedford Park and reflecting an exile’s urban/London experience crucial to shaping both Yeats’s (and Ireland’s) identity, and English literature.

-Yeats spent most of his London family years here in Chiswick, West London, in Bedford Park, the world’s first-ever garden-suburb, whose diverse, Bohemian, artists’-colony residents, fostered the young Irish poet’s unique creative genius.
+Yeats spent most of his London years here with his Irish migrant family in Bedford Park (Chiswick, West London), the world’s first-ever garden-suburb, whose diverse, Bohemian, artists’-colony residents, fostered the young poet’s exceptional creative genius.

-The only poet writing in English & brought up in England to win the Nobel Prize has, however, no monument in England.
+But the only poet brought up in England to win the Nobel Prize has no monument in England.

-- Celebrate poetry, & Yeats’s poetry in particular
+- Celebrate poetry and drama, and Yeats’s poems and plays in particular

 - Honour a local resident who became a major international literary figure